Tag Archives: Netgalley

 Robin Blyth has just been named the new civil service liaison to a hidden magical society.
 He is assigned to work in a government office that liaises between magic users and the Prime Minister of Edwardian England.
 His new job suddenly turned dangerous when he was targeted for something involving his predecessor and had the misfortune to be under a curse.
 And it’s up to his official counterpart, Edwin Courcey, to help reverse the curse.

 I guess my only qualm about this book is its misogynistic undertone.
-I am not sure if it’s just me or I’m reading too much into it, but there’s just some commentary that I’d rather ignore since I didn’t think that I would enjoy it as much as I did.
+I am not sure if it’s just me or if I’m reading too much into it, but there’s just some commentary that I’d rather ignore since I didn’t think that I would enjoy it as much as I did.

 Rating: 4 out of 5 stars